 "You're sad because you think it's your fault, right?"

-"Do you wish your mom loved you more?"
+"Do you wish your mom was around more?"

 Give me a fuckin' break.